-Employees have always been creative when it comes to taking time off to interview or missing work for other reasons.
-Some of the interview excuses that site visitors have contributed are interesting - plumbing problems, lots of dental work, burglary, car troubles, and more.
+Employees have always been creative when it comes to taking time off to interview or to work for other reasons.
+Some of the interview excuses that site visitors have contributed are interesting - plumbing problems, lots of dental work, burglary, car troubles and more.

 CareerBuilder's annual absentee survey reports a variety of reasons why employees are missing work, some more creative than others.
-Next to actually being sick, the most common reasons employees call in sick are because they just don't feel like going to work (34%), or because they felt like they needed to relax (29%).
+Next to actually being sick, the most common reasons employees call in sick is because they just don't feel like going to work (33%) or because they need to relax (28%).

 Then there are the creative excuses for missing work.
 Maybe they aren't all fake, but they are certainly different.
 Here are real reasons employees gave for not being able to make it to work:

 Don't think that you won't be checked up on, regardless of your excuse.
-29% of employers have checked up on an employee to verify that the illness is legitimate, usually by requiring a doctor's note or calling the employee later in the day.
+30% of employers have checked up on an employee to make sure they really were sick.
+Of those that checked, 64% required a doctor's note, 48% called the employee, 19% checked the employee's social media posts, 17 % had another employee call the sick employee and 15% drove past the employee's house.

 The obvious lesson here for job seekers is to be careful what excuses you are using to take time off and to be careful if you use fake excuses.
 You don't want to lose your job before you find a new one.
 I always suggest that job seekers try to schedule interviews early or late in the day, or at lunch time.
 Another alternative, if you can schedule a couple of interviews on one day, is taking a vacation day.